The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Measurement Setup

 \section{Measurement Setup}

-As mentioned in the introduction, the measurement campaign took place in Lund University Humanities Lab's motion capture (mocap) studio.
-A top-down view of the environment and the sensor placement in the room can be seen in Fig. \ref{fig:main_view}.
-A $4.2 \times 2.5 \textrm{\,m}^{2} $ area in the center of the room is chosen as the effective area where the trajectories are recorded.
+Ground truth systems, that achieve higher localization accuracy than the state-of-the-art algorithms and use the target sensors, are crucial for the precise validation and benchmarking of these algorithms, making them an important component in our measurement campaign.
+The Lund University Humanities Lab's Mocap Studio consists of $18$ networked high-speed infrared \textit{Qualisys} cameras that record at $100$\,Hz and are connected to the \textit{Qualisys Sync Unit}, a synchronization box, for accurate synchronization.
+The system is calibrated and the localization error is measured to be less than $0.5$\,mm in the effective area.
+Due to the high accuracy that is achieved, it is used as a ground truth system throughout all the measurements.

+A $4.2 \times 2.5 \textrm{\,m}^{2} $ area shown in Fig.~\ref{fig:main_view} is chosen as the effective area where the trajectories are recorded.
+The size of the effective area is decided on the basis of many factors, but the main reason is the coverage of the ground truth system.
+The ground truth system tracks the 3D positions of the robot and the sensors by placing reflective spherical markers on target objects.
+Moreover, with a rigid setup of at least $3$ markers on an object, the system provides six degrees of freedom (6DoF) data, i.e., 3D orientation plus the 3D position.
+The ground truth system is the most accurate when several cameras can see the markers and on the sides of the studio, some markers are usually blocked by other objects.

-Many precautions have been taken to create a controlled environment in the mocap studio for our measurement campaign.
-Most importantly, a robot MIR200 is used to move a camera, a single antenna user equipment (UE), a sound source (speaker), and the equipment connected to them.
-The camera, antenna, and speaker are placed on a higher-level platform built for this measurement campaign which can be seen in Fig. \ref{fig:high_level_diagram}.
+Many precautions are taken to create a controlled environment for all the systems in our measurement campaign.
+A mobile industrial robot is used to securely transport a camera, a single antenna user equipment (UE), a sound source (speaker), and the equipment connected to them.
+The camera, antenna, and speaker are placed on a higher-level platform built for this measurement campaign.
 The platform ensures that the sensors have dedicated and stable locations on the robot and have an unobstructed view of the environment.
-The rest of the equipment is placed around this effective area.
-The size of the effective area is decided based on many factors but the main reason is the coverage of the ground truth system.
-The ground truth system is the most accurate when several cameras can see the markers.
-On the side of the rooms, some markers are usually blocked by other objects and the ground truth system's localization accuracy decreases.
-At the beginning of the measurements, the ground truth system is calibrated.
-The accuracy of the ground truth system is measured as $0.5$\,mm in the effective area, during the calibration step.
-Due to the achieved high accuracy, the mocap system is used as a ground truth system throughout all the measurements.
-The produced calibration file is provided along with the ground truth files.
+A top-down view of the sensor placement in the studio is shown in Fig.~\ref{fig:main_view}, with sensors marked in yellow and actuators marked in blue.
+The rounded red rectangle depicts the robot, squares marked with ``A", ``C" and ``S" stand for antenna, camera, and speaker, respectively.
+The \textit{LuMaMi} testbed is placed in the top-left corner, and the placement of the microphones is illustrated as numbered squares.